-Since early this year, we are raising funds to provide (school going) teenage girls in our work area with sanitary pads.
+Since early this year, we are raising funds to provide (school going) teenage girls in our work area with washable sanitary pads.
 Initially we started this initiative to make it possible for the girls to also go to school during the days that they are menstruating.
 In Uganda the school participation of girls is known to be low (80% do not finish primary school!) with the structural lack of access to sanitary pads as a result of poverty playing a significant role in this.

 In order to still get sanitary pads, the distraught and vulnerable girls often offer themselves for sex in exchange for sanitary pads.
 Sex-hungry men gratefully take advantage of this, with the sad result that not only do many girls become unwanted pregnant, but many also often become infected with HIV, with of course all the sad consequences that entails.
 Also, the girls are often not allowed to go to school when they are pregnant.
 Many young girls are expelled from school for that reason, and do not return anymore.

 In Uganda, 1 in 4 girls between the ages of 15 and 19 is already a mother or pregnant with her first child.
 There are signs that this figure has even doubled since the outbreak of the COVID-19 pandemic!
 A very important reason for this can be found in the fact that the schools have been closed for a long time (this is still the case at the time of this writing and there is no prospect of reopening; ever since the outbreak of the pandemic in March 2020 only the highest classes have been open for a few months).
 At school the girls are much safer from sexual abuse than in their home villages, where they are now forced to spend every day.